-The PNG Kokoda Track Authority (KTA) has lost control of the licensing system for Kokoda tour operators and now issues trek permits to anybody who turns up with a cheque or cash without conducting any due-diligence on their legal status.
+They have also corrupted the integrity of their own tour operator licensing system and now sell trek permits to any grifter who turns up with cash or a cheque without conducting any due diligence on their legal status.

 The first essential is to conduct a compliance check and a cost-benefit analysis on the Kokoda tour operator who will be responsible for your safety and wellbeing in PNG which has the well-earned reputation as ‘a land of the unexpected’.